Fremantle Stuff > people > George Alfred Davies

 In 1875 he married Letitia ] 'Letty' King (1853-1948), with whom he had nine children: George (1872-1940), an unnamed girl (1878-1878), Emma Elizabeth (1879-), Mary Elizabeth (1879-), Ernest Edgar (1884-1914), Ethel May (1888-), Harold Alfred (1893-), Nellie Hannah (1895-) and Georgina Adeline (1897-).

 Davies was active in public life and supported the idea of enterprises and facilities in public ownership.
 He was involved in establishing public baths on the sea front and in ensuring that the more attractive land around Fremantle was not sold off.

 Davies owned a plot of land in 1880, which he rented out, but he appears to have had the land cleared by the time he planned a new hotel building.
 This building, which opened in 1887, was on the corner of South Terrace and Norfolk Street and was known as the Oddfellows Hotel.
-This building is heritage listed and is still standing, and is now known as the Norfolk Hotel.
+This building is heritage listed and [part of it] is still standing and is now known as the Norfolk Hotel.